Free Materials For ESL Teachers and Learners

 (b) They must be included in optional add-ons.

-(c) They must be included in the headline prices online.
+(c) They must be shown separately from the headline prices online.

-(d) They must be shown separately from the headline prices online.
+(d) They must be included in the headline prices online.

 3. Which industries commonly use drip pricing?